memgraph/docs/cypher-manual/reading-existing-data.md

 If paths are very long, finding them could take a long time.
 To prevent that, a user can provide the minimum and maximum length of the path.
-For example, paths of length between two and four can be obtained with a query like:
+For example, paths of length between two and four nodes can be obtained with a query like:

 ```cypher
 MATCH (node1)-[r*2..4]->(node2) RETURN node1, r, node2;